 Today there isn’t an open source deep machine learning framework that officially integrates with Kubernetes.
 We would like to be the first one to help our users developing and running artificial intelligence (AI) on Kubernetes.
 PaddlePaddle also has a plan to tightly integrate with Kubernetes to achieve fault-recoverable distributed training.

 Fault-tolerance is critical as users want to run a Web server, a log collector, a data pipeline of Hadoop MapReduce and Spark, and AI on the same cluster — because higher-priority jobs (such as Web server jobs) might preempt processes belonging to lower-priority jobs (for example, AI jobs).
 However, users don’t like it when AI jobs just stop or fail; instead; they want it to continue running, just slower.
-This blog post explains the technical advantages to working with Kubernetes to achieve fault-recovery.

 When we put this project on GitHub in September 2016 we started with 14 contributors.
 Now GitHub shows over 50 contributors.
 Our team inside Baidu has grown since September 2016, but many of our contributors now come from outside of Baidu.
 I’m happy that the open source community is growing fast.
 The traction for this project comes mostly from Chinese, Japanese, and US companies.

 Community has really helped our team overcome some challenges, such as how to make the system scalable and tolerable.
 Our original community didn’t have much knowledge of distributed systems or distributed operating systems.
 CoreOS is a primary contributor to Kubernetes (plus Google and Red Hat) that has also helped us a lot.
 The collaboration of the Kubernetes and PaddlePaddle communities has brought a lot of experience and knowledge to distributed machine learning.
 We’re still working on this, but we’ve seen rapid progress.